ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 Control Plane – Contains high-privilege administrative groups and accounts.
 These are isolated from the lower tier levels and should never login with their credentials in such tiers.

 Management Plane – Contains delegated administrative groups and infrastructure-related objects.
-Includes Admins and role based personnel
+Includes administrators and role-based personnel.

 User Access Plane – Contains standard user accounts, role-based security groups, and client computers.